slayers-git/argparse/README.md

 argparse is a simple parser for the command line options, that implements the parser for the standart Unix-like options

+## Features

+- Merged key-value arguments (i.e objdump -Mintel ...)
+- Values without keys can be ignored, saved or return an error code (i.e gcc *argparse.c* -o argparse ...)
+- Merged short arguments (i.e emerge -uavD ...)
+- Long arguments (i.e emerge --ask --update --verbose ...)
+- Arguments with an optional value
+- No dynamic allocations and copying
+- Can be compiled without stdlib (-ffreestanding)

 ## Example

+Note: a more informative example can be found in example.c

 ```c
 /* <this_example> --verbose -cj --move "/some/where/" test_project */